Joseph Lister: Spontaneous Gangrene from Arteritis

 Lister first used the amputated legs from sheep and discovered that blood remained liquid in the blood vessels for up to six days and still underwent coagulation, albeit more slowly when the vessel was opened.
 He also noticed that if vessels remained fresh, the blood would remain fluid.
 In later experiments he moved to cats.
 He tried to emulate an inflamed blood vessel by exposing the jugular vein of the animal and applying irritants then constricting and opening the flow, to measure the effect.
 He noticed that in the damaged vessel the blood would coagulate He eventually came to the conclusion that if there was ammonia in the blood, it was much less important than the condition of the vessel in stopping coagulation.
 He tested his hypothesis on three cadavers by examining the condition of various veins and arteries and found he was correct.
-He also concluded that the Ammonia theory didn't apply to vessels in the body, but it could apply to blood outside the body.
+He also concluded that the Ammonia theory did not apply to vessels in the body, but it could apply to blood outside the body.
 While that was incorrect, his other conclusions were accurate.
 Specifically that inflammation in the blood vessel lining, results in coagulation occurring.
 Lister realised that vascular occlusion increased the pressure through the network of small vessels, leading to the formation of "liquor sanguinis" that lead to further localised damaged perfusion.
 Certainly, Lister had no knowledge of the coagulation cascade but his experiments contributed to the current understanding of clotting, the final product of coagulation.

 Lister continued experimenting in April, examining vessels and blood from a horse.
 This resulted in another communication to the society on 7 April.
-His work in coagulation continued until the end of year.
-Lister's second paper on coagulation was published in August 1958 and titled: "Case of Ligature of the Brachial Artery, Illustrating the Persistent Vitality of the Tissues".
-It was a short two page paper where he described saving a patients arm from being amputated which had been constricted by a tourniquet for thirty hours, using the knowledge of coagulation that he had discovered in the previous months.
+His work in coagulation continued until the end of the year.
+Lister's second article on coagulation was published in August 1858, and was one of two case histories he published in the Edinburgh Medical Journal in 1858.
+Titled: "Case of Ligature of the Brachial Artery, Illustrating the Persistent Vitality of the Tissues".
+The history described saving a patient's arm from being amputated which had been constricted by a tourniquet for thirty hours.
+The second history was titled "Example of mixed Aortic Aneurysm" and published in December 1858.

-1858 Preliminary account of an inquiry into the functions of the visceral nerves
+1858 Functions of the visceral nerves

 Lister continual interest in the nervous control of blood vessels led him to conduct a series of experiments during June and July 1858, where he researched the nervous control of the gut.
 The research was published in the form of three letters sent to Sharpey.
 The first two letters were sent on 28 June and 7 July 1858 The last letter was published as the "Preliminary Account of an Inquiry into the Functions of the Visceral Nerves, with special reference to the so-called Inhibitory System.".